List of Kerala Blasters FC coaches: 2016 season

-2017-18 season
+2017–18 season

 On 14 July 2017, René Meulensteen was appointed as head coach of Kerala Blasters.
 Dimitar Berbatov signed with Blasters on 23 August 2017 on a one-year deal for a salary of ₹7.5 crore (approximately £900,000).
 On 2 January 2018, René Meulensteen step back from head coach position due to personal issues.
 David James was signed on 3 January 2018, for the rest of the season.
 Kerala Blasters finished at 6th position on the table and did not qualify for playoffs.

-2018-19 season
+2018–19 season

-Blasters signed three and a half years agreement with David James.
+Blasters signed a three-and-a-half-year agreement with David James.
 But was sacked due to poor performance, discontinued from 18 December 2018.
 Former NEUFC head coach Nelo Vingada was signed for the rest of the season.
 The Blasters finished at 9th position on the table with only 2 wins from 18 games and did not qualify for playoffs.

-2019-20 season
+2019–20 season

 Blasters brought in Dutchman Eelco Schattorie as their new manager with a long term.
 Having previously coached other Indian clubs like East Bengal, United S.C and Northeast United.
 Blasters started the season with a win against ATK FC at home but then had a 9 winless run and inconsistent performance along with injury issues.
 At the end, the Blasters finished the season at 7th position with only 4 wins in 18 matches.